 → Technical transparency by batch

-Detailed laboratory reports should be a requirement for operations that depend on chemical consistency.
+Detailed laboratory reports should be a requirement for operations that rely on chemical consistency.
 Information such as acidity, pH, and microbiological analysis must be available and auditable.

-A reliable manufacturer is one that reduces uncertainty.
-When all parameters are controlled and documented, vinegar shifts from a variable input to a predictable technical component within any application.
+A reliable manufacturer is one that reduces uncertainties.
+When all parameters are controlled and documented, vinegar transitions from a variable input to a predictable technical component within any application.

 The science of flavor: raw material and acidity

-The construction of vinegar's sensory profile begins long before fermentation.
+The building of vinegar's sensory profile begins long before fermentation.
 The choice of raw material defines flavor, aroma, chemical behavior, stability, and application possibilities.

-The analysis of this topic starts with two widely used types, apple cider vinegar and wine vinegar, because they represent relevant extremes within the portfolio: one with a milder and more versatile profile, the other with greater phenolic complexity.
-This comparison makes it possible to understand how different bases influence the final result.
+The analysis of this topic focuses on two widely used types, apple cider vinegar and wine vinegar, because they represent relevant extremes within the portfolio: one with a milder and more versatile profile, the other with greater phenolic complexity.
+This comparison allows understanding how different bases influence the final result.

 Apple cider vinegar

-Quality depends on controlling the fruit's sugar content.
-An adequate Brix level ensures efficiency in alcoholic fermentation and, later, stability in the formation of acetic acid.
+Quality depends on controlling the sugar content of the fruit.
+An adequate Brix level ensures efficiency in alcoholic fermentation and, subsequently, stability in the formation of acetic acid.
 The result is a vinegar with balanced acidity and a lighter sensory profile.

 Wine vinegar

-It starts from an already fermented input, which preserves compounds such as polyphenols.
-These elements contribute to greater aromatic complexity and broaden use in more sophisticated gastronomic applications.
+Starts from an already fermented input, which preserves compounds such as polyphenols.
+These elements contribute to greater aromatic complexity and expand its use in more sophisticated gastronomic applications.

 In addition to these, other types are also relevant depending on the use: